cnukaus/learner/Exercise02.md

 ### Homework

-Do data preparation (same methods as we did in Lecture 02) in a new tool such as
+Do data preparation (same methods as we did in Lecture 02), which will

-..* Google Data Studio

-..* R

-..* Spark
+..* fill all blank values (as our Python notebook)
+..* Create a metadata description table (as ourr df_metadata) ..* Obtain results for each continent (note this definition is missing, you have to define it in your own reference table), so we have results like:
+Each decade, each continent, the average total injures ..* a stacked bar chart, to show monthly count of injuries by each maker (use color legend to tell a make)

+in a new tool such as

-..* Tableau (note it has a separate data transform tool)
+..* Google Data Studio, Power BI or Tableau (note it has a separate data transform tool)

+..* R, Spark

-..* Knime or WEKA
+..* Alteryx, Knime, Orange or WEKA

-Then save to Exercise02 folder and commit, pull request
+Then save to local Exercise02 folder and commit, pull request

 ### Bonus 作业